 For information on other restricted public land properties, contact your local forest district office

 Where can I find maps that identify public lands?

 The Public Land Atlas identifies all public lands, Federal and Provincial, on PEI.
-A hard copy of the Public Land Atlas is available at Forests, Fish and Wildlife Offices for $34 (HST Included) or you can access it free-of-charge on-line at: Public Land Atlas On-Line
+Hard copies of the Public Land Atlas are available at Forests, Fish and Wildlife Offices for $34 (HST Included) or you can access it free-of-charge on-line at: Public Land Atlas On-Line